bepass-org/oblivion-desktop/SECURITY.md

 The open-source Oblivion application, recognized as one of the most secure and reliable VPN providers, has played a crucial role in providing unrestricted internet access for Iranian users during recent disruptions going on in Iran.

-- The Oblivion and Oblivion Desktop programs, as well as the WARP+ core, are open-source and their source code is available on their respective GitHub repositories.
+- The Oblivion and Oblivion Desktop programs, as well as the WARP-Plus core, are open-source and their source code is available on their respective GitHub repositories.
 Additionally, project builds are automatically handled by GitHub Actions.
 - WARP uses encryption to protect a larger portion of your device's outgoing traffic, ensuring that no one can monitor your activities.
 - The program's results on VirusTotal have shown no issues.